-CLICK HERE to watch the trailer for When the Game Stands Tall.
+CLICK HERE to watch the trailer for The Hunger Games: Mockingjay-Part 1.

 THREE OUT OF FIVE COOKIES

 Rated PG-13 for intense sequences of violence and action, some disturbing images and thematic material.